AhmedFrz/Final-Project/README.md

 Therefore, we drop total_deaths variable due to its high correlation to the total_cases variable.
 The most relevant features, are those that influence the predictor variable total_cases the most.

+We first remove non-numeric variables; which is dropping; iso_code, location and date.

+We then drop the predictor variable from the dataset df_pre, and the variable total_deaths too and finally drop highly correlated variables.

+Convert the pandas dataframe df_pre to a numpy array; to enable computation and normalize the data.

+The final step is creating the model and checking for feature imprtance.

+This concludes that stringency index is the highest predictor for total cases and total deaths.